Showing posts with label global economy. Show all posts

 This will without question make products more expensive, which will mean a drop in the standard of living for many, but that will be offset by the increased standard of living of all the millions of people who now once again have gainful employment.
 We have been living too long with the illusion of cheap goods fostered by the exploitation of the poor in far away lands and the availability of cheap transport made possible by cheap oil.

 Where goods are manufactured.
 In a back to the future world, the modern global economy will cease to be.
 Instead, the economy will be as it was before ... primarily national, and in many cases regional or local.
-While again this means an increase in the cost of many items, and a corresponding lowering of the standard of living many are used to, it will mean the repatriation of millions of jobs which will, together with the increased employment of human labor noted above, result in far less income equality than has existed in recent times as well as an increased standard of living for many.
+While again this means an increase in the cost of many items, and a corresponding lowering of the standard of living many are used to, it will mean the repatriation of millions of jobs which will, together with the increased employment of human labor noted above, result in far less income inequality than has existed in recent times as well as an increased standard of living for many.
 Plus whole towns and cities will be reborn.

 The products we use.
 Almost everything we use today is derived at least partially from oil.
 That will end.
 Instead, we will go back to natural products ... whether it’s glass bottles, or cotton shirts, or wood siding for homes, and of course all food products.
 Again, this will mean an increase in cost but it will have the benefit of reviving rural economies, both nationally and world-wide, that have been devastated by the modern industrial economy.